-The unit examinations are 24% of the value of the final grade.
-The unit examinations include both a written and laboratory practical component.
+The unit examinations include a written and laboratory practical component with the exception of Unit 3.
+For Unit 3 the NBME examination will be considered as the written examination.
 The two components are of equal value.
-Two components (written and practical) are given on the same day; both components have 60 test items.
+Two components (written and practical) are given on the same day; both components have 70 test items.
 The written examination questions will be simple multiple-choice questions (select the best answer).
 Many written questions will emphasize the clinical application of anatomy and will often be based on clinical scenarios.
 Information from all course activities is considered testable material for the written exams.
 The unit examination will not have questions from previous units.